Mason City, Iowa: Primary and secondary schools

 Madison Early Childhood Center.
-Past schools include Lincoln, Washington, Grant and Garfield elementary schools, and Monroe and Roosevelt junior high schools.
+Past schools include Lincoln, Washington, Grant, Central Heights, Central, McKinley, Wilson, Jackson, Monroe and Garfield elementary schools, and Monroe and Roosevelt junior high schools.

 Newman Catholic Elementary/Middle School, Newman Catholic High School, and North Iowa Christian School.
 Mason City is also the home of the Worldwide College of Auctioning founded in 1933 by the well-known auctioneer Col. Joe Reisch and subsequently owned/operated for many years by Col. Gordon E. Taylor.

 Postsecondary education

 Mason City is home to several institutions of higher education, including the North Iowa Area Community College (formerly Mason City Junior College), a branch of Buena Vista University which is located on the NIACC campus, and Purdue University Global formerly known as Kaplan University.
 Hamilton College, a business school, has operated in the city since 1900.

 Media

 Movies and documentaries

 The town is featured prominently in the first episode of the 12-part documentary film How Democracy Works Now.
 In the 1989 movie UHF the character Stanley Spadowski (played by Michael Richards) is seen wearing a Mason City t-shirt.